Slovak Democratic and Christian Union – Democratic Party: 2016 election

 The party was led by Pavol Frešo.
 However, during the previous term SDKÚ-DS practically fell apart from inside, when its own members of parliament chose to leave the party.
 As a result, Frešo has a tough position and even if his campaign was led along with Slovak right-wing consensus against the SMER-SD party, it failed.
 While gaining only 0,27% of votes and losing 95% of its previous voters in the election of 5.3.2016, the party has received its worst result in history.
 SDKÚ-DS has won only in one village, Pavlovce in Rimavská Sobota District.
 Frešo has commented that SDKÚ-DS as the only party has defended openly pro-European ideas, opposing the building of fences against the immigrants in European migrant crisis.
 The chairman said that the situation was a big challenge for the presidium.

-Decline and dissolution
+Decline

 A party congress was held on 2 July 2016.
 Pavol Frešo stepped down from leadership of the party.
 New Vice-Chairmans were elected.
 The leader was expected to be elected later in 2016.
 It was reported in April 2018 that party de facto ceased to exist as it lacks membership and structure.
 The party was expelled from European People's Party as a result.
 Igor Rattaj took over party's property and became owner of Party's trademark during September 2018.
 Rattaj stated that party is now only the Trademark and he will sell it if anyone expresses interest.
 Leader of the Party Milan Roman at the time ran for the position of Mayor in Skalice as an independent candidate.

+2023 election

+The party ran in the 2023 Slovak parliamentary election led by Branislav Rybárik.
+It received 771 votes (0,03%) and finished last.
+The party also ran in the 2024 European election, receiving 416 votes (0,03%) and again finishing last.